By Marc Huminilowycz

 The dream of owning an affordable detached family home remains a formidable challenge in Ontario, leading many in our urban centres to turn to smaller multi-residential units—primarily condominiums.

 But that doesn’t mean there can’t be a place for everything in those more compact abodes.
 To meet a growing demand for living spaces at affordable prices, Ontario’s developers, architects and designers—supported by furniture, cabinetry, storage and appliance manufacturers and retailers—are coming up with creative ways to do more with less space.
 Architect Rod Rowbotham, president of Toronto architecture and design firm One Space Unlimited, recognizes that the proliferation of smaller-unit buildings in the GTA is due to high land costs, which is compelling developers to include as many suites as possible in order to make a profit.
-But efficient layout choices can often offset some of those limitations in square footage.
+But intelligent small living space design and efficient layout choices can often offset some of those limitations in square footage.

 Making Adjustments to Maximize Space

-“The key to maximizing space is minimizing circulation areas in condo suites as much as possible, such as eliminating long corridors and ensuring that the main entrance opens directly into a room,” Rowbotham says.
+“The key to maximizing space is minimizing circulation areas in small condo design as much as possible, such as eliminating long corridors and ensuring that the main entrance opens directly into a room,” Rowbotham says.
 “In the suite, you need to make adjustments and be creative, especially in kitchens, using space-efficient cabinetry, single sinks and compact appliances.
 There are, though, some areas where you can’t compromise or minimize, like bathrooms, which need to meet building code requirements for barrier-free access, including wheelchair accessibility, counter height, wider doors and a clear area in the entranceway.”

 To create a feeling of space in tight quarters, One Space employs a design approach that is characteristic of many Toronto condos.
 Bedrooms are moved away from exterior walls, while a galley kitchen and living areas are kept adjacent to exterior glass walls, maximizing views outside.
 In addition, says Rowbotham, a Toronto zoning bylaw specifies that 40% of a bedroom wall facing an exterior wall must be clear glass, which gives residents a sense of consolidated space.
 “Interestingly, this layout is now being adopted by smaller municipalities beyond the GTA, such as Barrie,” he says.